 This is true, especially when we are talking about page load time.
-According to Skilled, one second delay means 11% loss of page views and 7% reduction in conversions.
-On the other hand, if your site makes $100,000/day, one-second improvement in page speed brings $7,000 daily.
+According to Skilled, a one second delay means an 11% loss in page views and a 7% reduction in conversions.
+On the other hand, if your site makes $100,000/day, a one-second improvement in page speed could bring in another $7,000, daily.

-- Bounce rate - According to Google, as page load time goes from 1 to 3 seconds, the probability of bounce increases 32%
+- Bounce rate - According to Google, as page load time goes from 1 to 3 seconds, the probability of visitors bouncing increases by 32%

-- User engagement - Financial Times found out that a 1-second delay in page load time caused 4,9% drop in the numbers of articles read, while a 3-second delay led to a 7,2% drop.
+- User engagement - Financial Times found that a 1-second delay in page load time caused a 4.9% drop in the number of articles read, while a 3-second delay led to a 7.2% drop

 4 Proven Tactics to Improve Page Load Time

 - Compress files and large web service responses - there are a lot of tools that can help you compress files and different web elements.
-GZip is integrated into most web servers and can be easily enabled.
+GZip is integrated into most web servers and can be enabled easily.

 - Optimize images - reduce image transfer time by reducing the image size.
-You can reduce the image size by 3-8% losslessly or up to 25-60% with an unnoticeable loss.
-Easy-to-use tools for this purpose are TinyJPG / TinyPNG.
+You can reduce the image size by 3-8% without losing quality or up to 25-60% with an almost unnoticeable loss.
+Easy-to-use tools for this purpose are TinyJPG/TinyPNG.

-- Content delivery network - helps you distribute files around the globe faster by using a network of servers at different locations.
-This reduces the time needed to access a file resulting in faster page load time.
+- Content delivery network - this helps you distribute files around the globe faster by using a network of servers at different locations.
+This reduces the time needed to access a file, resulting in faster page load times.

 - Minification - optimize the code by removing unnecessary or redundant data.
-This process improves speed and user experience.
+This process improves both the site speed and user experience.

-Holiday shopping surges can quickly turn into horror stories if you don’t solve all the issues in advance.
-According to some estimates, the downtime Amazon has experienced during Prime Day this year has cost them around $72 million to $99 million.
+Holiday shopping surges can quickly turn into horror stories if you don’t solve all of these issues in advance.
+According to some estimates, the downtime Amazon experienced during Prime Day this year cost them around $72 to $99 million.

 Here is how to prepare for the holiday shopping spree:

 - Plan upfront.
 Don’t leave everything to the last minute.
-Timed campaigns can bring you high incomes as conversions spike on Black Friday and Cyber Monday 2-3x.
-During the 2017 holiday season, shoppers needed nearly two weeks to pull the trigger on purchases.
+Well-timed campaigns can bring in more income as conversions spike on Black Friday and Cyber Monday by 2-3x.
+Also, during the 2017 holiday season, shoppers needed nearly two weeks to pull the trigger on purchases.

 - Test often.
 It’s clear that you will have frequent updates on your website during the holidays, so make sure to test often, identify bottlenecks and monitor performance.

 - Focus on mobile.
 Make sure to deliver an outstanding digital experience for both desktop and mobile users.
-However, researches show that more often than not mobile is the first touch point in the customer journey, and we already talked about the importance of the first impression.
-Make the most out of it.
+However, research shows that, more often than not, mobile is the first touch point in the customer journey, and we already talked about the importance of the first impression.
+Make the most of it.

 - Visual content wins.
-People want to see exactly what they are getting, but don’t be fooled they won’t bother waiting for your page to load.
-They will visit competitor's website and get what they need.
+People want to see exactly what they are getting, but don’t be fooled, they won’t bother waiting for your page to load.
+They will just visit a competitor's website and get what they need.
 Use high-quality product images and rich media without compromising speed or quality.
 Features like zoom, 360-spin, or in-context images can help you show more and sell more.